@substrate-system/keys

 Get the AES key as a Uint8Array.

-async function export (key:CryptoKey):Promise<Uint8Array>
+async export (key:CryptoKey):Promise<Uint8Array>

 import { AES } from '@substrate-system/keys/aes'

-const exported = await AES.export(aesKey)
+const exported = await AES.export(myAesKey)

 async function asString (